YoeDistro/yoedistro.org/content/posts/2020-04-09_64-bit Kernels with 32-bit Userspace.md

 ```

-These settings will intruct the build to enable building applications in 32bit
+These settings will instruct the build to enable building applications in 32bit
 mode if desired, `DEFAULTTUNE` is an important setting and it could be set to
 same value as it was being used in pure 32bit build perhaps in older machine
 designs.